zupit-it/pipeline-templates/README.md

 It requires these inputs:

--   **LABELS**: the _labels_ to select the correct _github-runner_ that will execute this workflow.
-The format is a stringified JSON list of labels.
 -   **JAVA_IMAGE**: The Java image required to build the project.
 -   **RELEASE_ENVIRONMENT**: The environment for which the project must be compiled (e.g. _testing_, _staging_, _production_).
 -   **WORKING_DIRECTORY**: The directory where the runner can execute all the commands.